rapjul/dude/docs/advanced/06_custom_storage.md

 # Custom Storage

-Dude currently support `json`, `yaml/yml` and `csv` formats only.
+dude_pyto currently support `json`, `yaml/yml` and `csv` formats only.
 However, this can be extended to support a custom storage or override the existing formats using the `@save()` decorator.
 The save function should accept 2 parameters, `data` (list of dictionary of scraped data) and optional `output` (can be filename or `None`).
 Take note that the save function must return a boolean for success.

 The example below prints the output to terminal using tabulate for illustration purposes only.
 You can use the `@save()` decorator in other ways like saving the scraped data to spreadsheets, database or send it to an API.

 === "Python"

     ```python
-    from dude import save
+    from dude_pyto import save
     import tabulate